-Yields on 10-year and 30-year U.S. bonds retreated from recent peaks, relieving pressure on South Africa's rand, the Turkish lira and the Hungarian forint, some of the worst-hit currencies in the sell-off that began last month.
-Nigeria's currency also rebounded after a central bank intervention.
+Higher U.S. Treasury yields also weighed on emerging markets, bringing losses in South Africa's rand, the Turkish lira, Russian rouble and Hungarian forint , some of the worst-hit currencies in the sell-off that began last month.
+Nigeria's currency rebounded, however, following a central bank intervention.

 "Ukraine is on the knife-edge of solvency risk," said Gabriel Sterne, an economist at broker Exotix.

 The Ukrainian central bank brought in temporary currency controls last week after the hryvnia fell below 9 per dollar for the first time in five years.
 The bank said on Thursday controls may last longer than two weeks, as the currency continued to fall.

 Investors were not convinced the central bank could continue to defend the hryvnia.
 The currency weakened further on Thursday, losing 1.5 percent against the dollar, and Ukraine's 5-year credit default swaps rose further, gaining 116 basis points from Wednesday's close to 1,241 bps, according to Markit.

 Hungary's forint fell 0.8 percent to 311.75.
 Investors are watching inflation data due Friday for clues on whether rates will be cut again next week.
 Hungary's benchmark rate is already at a record-low 2.85 percent.

 Higher U.S. Treasury yields weighed on sentiment as investors moved money from emerging-market assets into the recovering U.S. economy.

 The benchmark emerging equity index fell 1 percent, with Chinese, Indian and Russian shares all weaker.

 In Latin America, both Brazil's real and Mexico's peso weakened slightly.
 MSCI's Latin American stock index fell the most in more than a week.